clinical-biomarkers/biomarker-partnership/src/ReadME.md

 # src

-Scripts for cleaning, wrangling, formatting, and generating CSV or TSV files adhering to the data model schema.
+Files for cleaning, wrangling, formatting, and generating data adhering to the data model schema.